xu-zeming/xu-zeming.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a assistant professor of German linguistics at the Zhejiang University.
+I am an assistant professor of German linguistics at the Zhejiang University.
 My main research interests are syntax-pragmatics interface and experimental linguistics.

 Xu 徐 /ɕy˧˥/ is my surname and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.